JuliaAstroSim/PhysicalParticles.jl/docs/src/manual/PVector.md

 ### Basic Operators

-Basic maths are well support by overriding `Base: +, -, *, /`, and array operations are supported by overriding `Base: length, iterate, to_index`
+Basic maths are well support by overriding `Base: +, -, *, /`, and array operations are supported by overriding `Base: length, iterate`

 ```julia
 julia> a = npconvert(ones(3))